MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/learning-in-offline-mode/offline-learning-with-microsoft-community-training.md

 ms.prod: learning-azure
 ---

-# Offline Learning with Microsoft Community Training
+# Offline Learning with Community Training

-Microsoft Community Training platform is coming up with a new platform to enable online learning in offline mode.
+Community Training platform is coming up with a new platform to enable online learning in offline mode.

 The Offline learning platform is currently in private preview state and is being continuously build, please connect with **sangam-pm@microsoft.com** if you intend to become early adopters of the platform.